 The Duke of Atholl agreed to pay half the cost and the government agreed to bear the other half.
-The initial estimate for the work was the sizeable sum of 15,000 pounds.
+The initial estimate for the work was the sizeable sum of £15,000.
 Unfortunately, just like modern construction projects, initial estimates proved wildly inaccurate.

-The actual cost of building the bridge was closer to 40,000 pounds.
+The actual cost of building the bridge was closer to £40,000.
 The government refused to pay more than their original 7,500 pounds share, so the Duke was forced to pay the remainder.

 To recoup his cost the Duke instituted a toll.
-Though naturally this was not popular it was at least understandable since he had been forced to pay more than 20,000 pounds more than expected.
+Though this was not popular, it was at least understandable since he had been forced to pay over £20,000 more than expected.
 However, the toll was not removed when the specified repayment period had expired.
 Local residents were outraged, and rioted, throwing down the toll barrier.